Interpolation

 {249.633, 120.281, 598.243}

-var canvas = Heatmap.plot(y, Palette.jet(256))
+var canvas = Heatmap.of(y, Palette.jet(256)).canvas();

-var cubic = new CubicSplineInterpolation2D(x1, x2, y)
+var cubic = new CubicSplineInterpolation2D(x1, x2, y);

-double[][] data = new double[101][101]
+double[][] data = new double[101][101];

 for (int i = 0; i <= 100; i++) {